 I think that small teams can accomplish amazing things.
 I've founded (and run) three consumer-facing startups: A.R.O.
 Inc., Swingly, and Extractiv.
 I also served as CEO of Language Computer Corporation, an amazing natural language processing company that built some of the best systems in question-answering, information extraction, and textual inference in the early 2000s.

-I'm not intimidated by hard problems.
+I think that hard problems are fun to solve.
 I've led research in natural language processing, machine learning, artificial intelligence, computer vision, and ubiquitous computing.
 I even publish (sometimes).
 My work can be found in the proceedings of AAAI, ACL, SIGIR, and NIPS.

 Random headshots from over the years: